appioframework/APPIOframework/README.md

 dpkg --list | grep appio-terminal
 ```

-and you can purge APPIO with
+and you can purge APPIO manually with

 ```bash
 dpkg --purge appio-terminal